go-modulus/modulus/auth/providers/email/prompt.md

 WHERE lower(u.email) = lower($1::text)
   AND is_verified = true`
 ```
-5. In the mail module create a file `internal/mail/action/reset_password_email_sender.go`.
-It should implement the `github.com/go-modulus/modulus/auth/providers/email/action.ResetPasswordEmailSender` interface.
+5. In the `mail` module create a file `internal/mail/action/reset_password_email_sender.go`.
+It should implement the `github.com/go-modulus/modulus/auth/providers/email/action.MailSender` interface.
 It should send an email with a link to reset the password.
 The link should contain a token that is valid for 1 hour.
 6. In the `cmd/console/main.go` file change the constructor `authEmail.NewModule to
 ```go
     authEmail.NewModule().WithOptions(
 			authEmail.OverrideMailSender[*mailAction.ResetPasswordEmail],